 - Direction – who should the grant writer talk to for budget, program information, research, etc.?

-- Budget – the earlier a budget is completed in the grant writing process, the better.
+- Budget – the earlier you complete the budget, the better.
 What you request in the budget must match the discussion in the narrative.
 Reviewers pay attention to these details!

 - Data – demographic data is often required, but it is always important to back up your request with data regarding your clients.
 Yearly comparisons are great to include in grants to show growth and changes.

 - Evaluations/Outcomes – provide past outcomes completed on your programs to help your grant writer understand your program and nonprofit.
 Also, be prepared to define the outcomes for the grant request in the terminology this funder uses.